mlflow/mlflow/examples/fastai/setup.md

 ![New compute instance](./1.png)

-## Authenticate your GitHub Account with SSH

-Follow the AzureML official instructions [here](https://docs.microsoft.com/en-us/azure/machine-learning/concept-train-model-git-integration#authenticate-your-git-account-with-ssh) for the SSH setup.
-This is to make sure you can clone the code repo needed for this workshop.

 ## Clone the mlflow repository

 Code of this worship is checked into a forked mlflow GH repo.
 After the git setup above, run below command to clone the repo